Maze Runner: The Scorch Trials: Critical response

 Maze Runner: The Scorch Trials received mixed reviews from critics.
-On review aggregator website Rotten Tomatoes, the film has an approval rating of 49%, based on 154 reviews, with an average rating of 5.41/10.
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 47%, based on 153 reviews, with an average rating of 5.41/10.
 The website's critical consensus states, "Maze Runner: The Scorch Trials is an action-packed sequel at the cost of story, urgency, and mystery that the original offered."
 Metacritic gives the film a score of 43 out of 100, based on 29 critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film a grade of "B+" on an A+ to F scale.

 The main criticisms of the film were its narrative, particularly its changes from the source material, and lack of character development.
 Forbes said the film suffered from "middle movie syndrome", claiming that it did not offer an introduction nor a finale.
 The Wrap stated that, "it doesn't offer much plot or character development".
 Stephen Kelly of Total Film said, "Scorch Trials ambitiously opens up its world with mixed results: gripping action, so-so script."
 Walter Addiego of the San Francisco Chronicle said, "there's lots of eye candy, and the pace is fast, but somehow the movie falls short."

-Some critics considered it to be an improvement over its predecessor, highlighting its action sequences and performances.
+Some critics reviewed the movie positively, highlighting its action sequences and performances.
 John Williams of The New York Times wrote, "the many chases and ludicrous narrow escapes offer respectable doses of adrenaline", and Brian Truitt of USA Today said, "Maze Runners action, suspense and twists give movie fans of all ages a chance to embrace their inner on-the-run teenager."
 Rafer Guzman of Newsday said, "the teen dystopian franchise continues to play rough, and now even rougher, with satisfying results."
 Bilge Ebiri of Vulture said "essentially, The Scorch Trials makes up for the humdrum Apocalypse of its first half by going a little bonkers in its second."